 - Tav Cycles (near the Ryde ferry port)

-- RouteFifty7 (near Shanklin railway)
+- RouteFifty7 (near Shanklin railway and Lower Hyde Holiday Park)

 - Wight Bike (Merstone, near Arreton)